 Arrival in Penang

-Hat Yai Nominatee Tour services from Hat Yai terminate at the New Asian Travel office under the Komtar Tower in the centre of George Town, in Penang, a short walk away from the popular Chulia Street.
+All services from Hat Yai to George Town in Penang terminate at car park under the Komtar Tower in the centre of George Town, in Penang, a short walk away from the popular Chulia Street.

 George Town is the main city on the island of Penang, and the location of the port for the car ferry which connects Penang Island with Butterworth on the mainland.
 Awarded UNESCO World Heritage Site status in 2008, the historic centre of George Town is a highly popular tourist destination famous for its cultural and historical sites, and arguably the culinary centre of Malaysia as well.
 George Town has a long and interesting history, most notably the period of English colonisation of the island which began in 1786.
 George Town’s importance as a commercial centre attracted a large immigrant population, first from India and later from China, making George Town one of the most multi-cultural cities in South East Asia.
 Chinese, Indian and Malay influences are evident all over the city and in many respects have fused together as is apparent in the local food with many of the dishes combining elements from several different cultural traditions.